Introduction

 Relevant UNECE work:

-Often referred to as the Internet or New Economy, the digital economy offers remarkable ways of channelling business through the consumers using the Internet.
+Often referred to as the Internet or New Economy, the digital economy offers remarkable ways of channelling business through consumers using the Internet.
 Each day, billions of people connect with others, purchase services from businesses – all within a click of a button from their electronic devices.
 These new, rapidly unfolding processes and forms of content, distributed in a variety of digital formats, offer salient opportunities and scope for innovation.
-Digital economy has been forming a unique part of the global economy far too difficult to ignore – but what is the government’s role in supporting the evolution and promotion of the digital economy?
+The digital economy has been forming a unique part of the global economy that is far too difficult to ignore – but what is the government’s role in supporting the evolution and promotion of the digital economy?

 Episode is available on:

-SoundCloud, Spotify, Apple Music, and Amazon Music.
+SoundCloudSpotifyApple Music, and Amazon Music

 This week's focus: